Retired Nurses of NWA

 Bella Vista Computer Club

-The yearly BVCC membership is $25 for the first member in a household and $10 for each additional member in the same household.
-It is possible to join or renew a membership online on the BVCC website.
-The benefits of club membership include help clinics and remote help for members with their computerized devices and free classes on a variety of computer topics.
-There is a large amount of additional information on the website.
+Visitors and guests are welcome.
+Detailed directions to meeting rooms and meeting parameters for the Zoom simulcast, can be found on the website.
+The yearly BVCC membership is $25 for the first member in a household and $10 for each additional member in the same household with membership available online.
+The benefits of club membership include help clinics, remote assistance for members with computerized devices and free classes on a variety of topics.

 Paint on Your Own

-Paint on Your Own is an artists group that meets from 8:30 to noon each Friday at Riordan Hall.
-You can paint on your own with your acrylics, oil, watercolor, pencils, drawing, etc. Anyone is welcome to join.
-A fee of $2.50 to enter Riordan or no fee with picture POA card at front desk.
-Call Anita Carroll at 479-402-3001 with any questions.
+Paint on Your Own is an artists group that meets from 8:30-noon each Friday at Riordan Hall.
+You can paint on your own with acrylics, oil, watercolor, pencils, drawing, etc. Anyone interested in joining may come.
+It's just $2.50 or no fee with a picture POA card at the front desk.
+Call Anita Carroll at 479-402-3001 if you have any questions.

 Village Lake Writers and Poets

 The Village Lake Writers and Poets meets monthly on the second Wednesday of the month.
 This is an open-to-the-public and free meeting for all interested in the art of writing.
 Meetings begin at 11 a.m. and usually go until 2 p.m.
-The new co-director and local author, Donna May, will host and lead the writing activities for the day.
+Co-director and local author, Donna May, will host and lead the writing activities for the day.
 There are always open readings, so carry your writing journal, notebook or book to celebrate and share and bring along favorite writing pens and paper and a recent poem or prose you have been working on.
 There is almost always a local artist as a special feature.
 Meetings take place at various locations in Bella Vista.
-Stay tuned each week for information on the next month's meeting feature and location.
 For additional information, email [email protected] or call 608-642-1294.

-The Clay Studio at Wishing Spring Gallery is now open.
-Classes that have resumed are intermediate hand-building, wheel throwing and children's classes.
+The Clay Studio at Wishing Spring Gallery offers classes for intermediate hand-building, wheel throwing and children's classes.
 For more information, visit www.wishingspringgallery.net.